Annual Individual Income Tax Return (DIVA): Refunds for Children and Education Expenses (Rules, Beneficiaries, Exceptions)

 New deductions for children and education

-From income year 2025 onward, the new law allows individuals to benefit from tax deductions for dependent children and education expenses, as explained above.
-These measures aim to reduce the tax burden for families with children.
+These will be applied on the annual tax return (as explained above) and are a major innovation.
+From 2025 onward, the new law allows individuals to benefit from these tax deductions for dependent children and educational expenses.
+This will result in a lighter tax burden for families with children.
+This is good news for many parents!

-If you are an individual who meets the relevant criteria, make sure to take advantage of these new rules.
-Not only will you pay the correct amount of tax, but you may also achieve significant savings through the available deductions, provided that you declare accurately and submit the required documentation within the prescribed deadlines.
+If you are an individual who meets the criteria, make sure to take advantage of these new rules.
+Not only will you pay the correct tax, but you can also save a significant amount of money through deductions.
+All you have to do is file accurately and submit the relevant documents on time.

 Frequently Asked Questions (FAQ)